-- 1. efficient, effective, and resilient, and - 2. provides and distributes essential and secure services as part of local, regional, or national networks, including in emergencies; and - 3. integrates with urban development and land uses throughout the district; and - 4. enables people and communities to provide for their wellbeing.
+- 1. efficient, effective, and resilient, and - 2. provides and distributes essential and secure services as part of local, regional, or national networks, including in emergencies; and - 3. integrates coordinates with urban development and land uses throughout the district; and

+4. enables people and communities to provide for their wellbeing.

 EI-O2 Important infrastructure is located, designed, and operated to manage adverse effects on the physical and natural environment.
+The functional and operational needs of important infrastructure are taken into account when managing any adverse effects of its location, design and operation on the physical and natural environment.

-EI-O3 The operation and security of important infrastructure is not compromised by other activities.
+EI-O3 The safe and efficient operation and security of important infrastructure is not compromised by other incompatible activities and reverse sensitivity effects.

-EI-O4 An increased renewable electricity generation output for national, regional, and local use while mitigating adverse effects on the environment and sensitive activities.
+EI-O4-An Optimize and increased renewable electricity generation outputs for national, regional, and local use while mitigating minimizing adverse effects on the environment and sensitive activities.